 My second book, Ghostland: In Search of a Haunted Country, a work of narrative non-fiction was published in hardback in the UK during October 2019 by William Collins, and subsequently released in the UK and US in paperback in October 2020.
 The book was shortlisted for the PEN Ackerley Prize 2020 for memoir and autobiography.
+I’m currently working on a new non-fiction book for William Collins, which is due out at some point in 2027 or 2028.

 The Listeners, my first book, won the 2014 Rethink New Novels Prize.
 It’s a novel set in the heart of Norfolk at the start of WWII, and is an elegiac tale about grief, love and loss – and how we try to make sense of existence through stories and memories.